DFKI-NI/green_automl_for_plastic_litter_detection/README.md

             python standard_architectures/hpo_outer_loop.py --model alexnet --path_to_data *path_to_data*

-      The data is not publicaly available.
+      The data is not publically available.
 You will need to provide your own dataset.
 You can repeat this with all five models of the paper: alexnet, efficient_net, mobile_net, resnet or vgg.
 This will automatically call "train.py" several times to tune the hyperparameters.
 You can find the results including the metrics on the validation data, the training emissions and the model in the ouput_dir.

 3. Perform pruning on the best run per model: